Categories

 All providers and practitioners are not equal.

-Communication services are not like own-label dried pasta shapes – the bigger and cheaper the packet, Tesco, Aldi or Lidl, the better.
+Communication services are not like own-label dried pasta shapes – the bigger and cheaper the packet, the better.

 Choosing a communication partner should be based on a series of factors, before taking cost into consideration.
 They are: